sgenoud/quarolib/README.md

   called when a user clicks outside a list of targets.
 What is different about this implementation is that you can define an array of nodes that are considered the "inside".

+- `hooks/useMousetrap.jsx`: hooks to bind to a mousetrap instance (for simple keyboard shortcuts creation.)